kevinolega/callcentertrainingtips/assets/pages/about.md

 Most of my friends, including myself are introverts.

-A few years ago I accompanied friends to interviews.

-I gave them ideas on how to improve.

-I assisted them until they got hired.
+A few years ago I accompanied friends to interviews, gave them ideas on how to improve, and assisted them until they got hired.

 It normally takes us four to six call center companies until they get hired.